thliebig/openEMS-Project/doc-src/concepts/mesh.rst

 responsible for sampling artifacts.
 They must be understood to use FDTD successfully for simulations at intermediate and advanced levels.

-For simplicity, let's consider the FDTD algorithm along a 1D line.
+For simplicity, let's consider the FDTD algorithm along a 1D line [3]_.
 The 1D line is discretized into two meshes: the electric and the magnetic field meshes.
 The electric mesh is also known as the *primary mesh*, the magnetic mesh is known as the *secondary mesh* (or *dual mesh*).